Files

 .........................

-We can buffer the whole world, extract coordinates, round them to divisibles of 16, and make a bounding box around the world as follows:
+We can buffer the whole world, extract coordinates, round them to multiples of 16, and make a bounding box around the world as follows:

-When we do so, we should turn off the option "Center Point Cloud at 0,0" on the writer in the Navigation pane.
+When we do so, we should turn off the "Center Point Cloud at 0,0" option in the writer in the Navigation pane.

 Then we would set the box to the desired Minecraft blockID and handle all other features that we are going to write to the world.